marchdf/book-list/data/random.md

 Author | Series name | Next book
 :------ |:------ |:------
 Joe Abercrombie | Age of Madness |
-Seth Dickinson | Masquerade |
+Robert Jackson Bennett | Shadow of Leviathan | A Drop of Corruption Seth Dickinson | Masquerade |
-Steve Erikson | Malazan Book of the Fallen | Deadhouse Gates James Edward Gordon | | Structures
-Mick Herron | The Slough House | Bad Actors
+Steve Erikson | Malazan Book of the Fallen | Midnight Tides Mick Herron | The Slough House | Clown Town
 Marlon James | | White Wing, Dark Star
 N. K. Jemisin | |
 Robert Jordan | A Wheel of Time |
-Steven King | The Dark Tower | The Drawing of the Three Fonda Lee | Green Bones Saga | Jade Legacy
+Steven King | The Dark Tower | The Drawing of the Three G.R.R.
-G.R.R.
 Martin | A Song of Ice and Fire | |
 Arkady Martine | Teixcalaan series |
 Kim Stanley Robinson | Mars trilogy | Green Mars
 Brian Sanderson | Mistborn | The Alloy of Law
-V. E. Schwab | Threads of Power Series | The Fragile Threads of Power

 ## Other
 Author | Title